 In order to be paid, you must turn in a properly completed timesheet.
 Paychecks are issued on Friday for the previous week’s work.

-Blank time sheets will be mailed to you with each paycheck.
-Alternatively, you may print a timesheet directly from this website (Adobe Acrobat required).
+You may print a timesheet directly from this website (Adobe Acrobat required).
 Timesheets will not be processed without the client’s approval (signature).
-If timesheets are received without client approval or after 1:00pm on Monday, your paycheck may be delayed.
+If timesheets are received without client approval or after 12:00pm on Monday, your paycheck may be delayed.

 Accurately recording time worked is the responsibility of every nonexempt employee.
 Time worked is all the time actually spent on the job performing assigned duties.
 In general, you should exclude meal time or time away from work for personal reasons.
 Altering, falsifying, or tampering with time records may result in disciplinary action, up to and including termination or employment.